MicrosoftDocs/security/security-docs/zero-trust/user-access-productivity-validate-trust.md

 ### Program and project member accountabilities

-This table describes the overall protection of your user accounts in terms of a sponsorship/program management/project management hierarchy to determine and drive results.
+This table describes the overall protection of your user accounts in terms of a sponsorship-program management-project management hierarchy to determine and drive results.

 | Lead | Owner | Accountability |
 |:-------|:-------|:-----|